 They are just so incredibly amazing, the donut is soft and fluffy, the chocolate is slightly bitter and the caramel…oh the caramel… it’s a godsend.
 If you have the time, I strongly recommend that you make it yourself using coconut milk, it’s completely worth it.
 But if you’re pressed for time, go for the easier method so you can get your samoa fix quicker.

-They’re the perfect size too, large enough to just last through that cup of coffee, and not so big that you can’t eat them at 11 o’clock 😉
+They’re the perfect size too, large enough to just last through that cup of coffee.

 I made them using my diy donut pan method (which I made a little smaller this time) and they were the perfect size for a batch of 12 mini donuts (I think about 4-6 cm in diameter).
 Feel free to make them in a larger donut pan, however, you would get less donuts (nooo!) and you’d have to bake them a little longer.
 Plus small things are extra awesome.